How To Apply

 - All partnership schools will take part in a shortlisting process for each subject on offer and this will lead to interviews being held across all the schools.

 - The interview process will involve an observation of the candidate teaching a class for 30 minutes (at least) with advance notice of the topic, year group and ability of the children that they will be teaching.
-There will be a written exercise and an interview lasting 30 minutes.
+This will be followed by a formal interview lasting 30 minutes.

-- Applicant must present original degree certificate and GCSE certificates (or equivalent) grade C or above passes in English, Maths and Science
+- Their original degree certificate AND GCSE certificates (or UK ENIC equivalent) showing Grade C/4 or above in English, Maths and Science (for Primary)

 - Satisfactory references

-- Satisfactory health check and Disclosure and Barring Service (DBS) chec
+- Satisfactory health check and Disclosure and Barring Service (DBS) check

-- All overseas qualifications will need to be verified by NARIC.
+- All overseas qualifications will need to submitted by you to UK ENIC and a Statement of Equivalency obtained

 The Department of Education's website